Mean-field limit of non-exchangeable systems: Models of biological neurons

 However, so-called integrate and fire models are considered to better capture the dynamics of large networks; see for example~\cite{Bru,Bur} or \cite{Abb} for a historical perspective.
 Among many elaborate variants, a basic model is described here for simplicity.
 The state of each neuron is again represented by its membrane potential $V_i(t)$ which follows a simple SDE at almost all time,

 but with a probability to spike

 In the case of a spike at time $t$, $V_i$ is reset at $0$ while all connected neurons are activated or inhibited

 There exist many variations around those models, for example to include more complex equations instead of~\eqref{integratefire}, or deterministic spiking when $V_i$ reaches a given threshold.
 While \eqref{integratefire}-\eqref{integratefire3} would formally fit in a modified version of \eqref{eq1}, it includes {\em singular interactions} that prevent our results to apply.
 The nature of this singularity is however different from many of the other applications in this proposal, as it comes from the jumps in the $V_i$ at spiking times, instead of unbounded interactions at $X_i=X_j$.

-The derivation of integrate and fire models for general connectivities hence remains a major, challenging open question
+Still a full result on the derivation of integrate and fire models for general connectivities has been performed in~\cite{J-Z}, by building on the approach introduced here.